Bartender License: The myth, the legend. Do I need really need one?

 A certificate saying that you passed the bartending course is great and looks great on a resume.
 All bar managers will want to see that you have gone to bartending school, especially one as established as American Bartenders School.
 This gives you an immediate leg up on the competition and get you making money quickly.
 It proves that you are knowledgeable about liquor, beer, and wine.
 It proves that you can make many different kinds of drinks and that you know how to set up a bar.
 These are important things that bar managers want to see.
 But, once again, a bartending certificate or bartender license is not a requirement in New York State.

-What most bartending school are referring to when they say the you need to get a bartending certificate or bartending license (unless they are flat out lying to you) is a license or certificate in alcohol awareness.
+What most bartending schools are referring to when they say you need to get a bartending certificate or bartending license in NYC (unless they are flat out lying to you) is a license or certificate in alcohol awareness.

 Bartending Certificate or Alcohol Awareness Certificate?